dheurtev/dheurtev/devops.md

 - [Notepad ++](https://notepad-plus-plus.org/): Text and source code editor for use with Microsoft Windows. `GPLv2` `in use`
   * [Use in Linux](https://itsfoss.com/notepad-plus-plus-linux/)
   * [Linux Clone - notepadqq](https://notepadqq.com/s/)
 - [Atom](https://atom.io/): free and open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for plug-ins written in JavaScript, and embedded Git Control.
-Cross-platform. `MIT license`.
-Sunsetting Dec.
-2022. `past`
+Cross-platform. `MIT license` `⚠ Sunsetting Dec.
+2022, Use Microsoft VS Code` `past`
 - [Geany](https://www.geany.org/): free and open-source lightweight GUI text editor. `GPLv2` `past`

 ### IDE ###